Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Experiments

 First, we provide the overall comparison with several widely used baselines including KNN, Random Forest (RF), Support Vector Machine (SVM).
 The key parameters of the baselines are listed here: KNN with 3 nearest neighbors; SVM with RBF kernel; RF with 50 trees.
 The independent CNN has the identical structure of the CNN component in our system as introduced in Section~\ref{sub:convolutional_neural_networks}.
 The kernel and stride information have been provided above, the learning rate is set as 0.0005 and the depth of convolutional layer $D$ equals to 10.
 The number of hidden neurons in the second fully-connected layer is 1000 for EEG-P and 120 for EEG-L. All the parameters are determined by empirical tuning.
-We also compare with a range of competitive state-of-the-art models: \begin{itemize} \item Sturm et al. \cite{sturm2016interpretable} proposes the application of Deep Neural Networks with layer-wise relevance propagation for EEG data analysis. \item Yang et al. \cite{yang2015use} combines augmented CSP with CNNs for motor imagery performance recognition. \item Park et al. \cite{park2014augmented} introduces an augmented complex-valued CSP based on the correlation between EEG channels. \item Thomas et al. \cite{thomas2017eeg} study EEG classification by selecting the subject-specific spatial and spectral features. \item Zhang et al. \cite{zhang2018converting} combines Recurrent Neural Networks (RNNs) with CNN in order to extract the temporal-spatial features from brain signals. \end{itemize} The results are depicted in Table~\ref{tab:overall_comparison}.
-Observe that our method achieves the highest accuracy (which corresponds to 0.9258 for EEG-P and 0.7523 for EEG-L) in comparison with numerous state-of-the-art approaches for both datasets.
-The experiments thus demonstrate the robustness, effectiveness and generality of our method.
-One can also readily observe that all methods achieve lower accuracy for EEG-L and as compared to EEG-P. Some of the drawbacks of EEG-L were already highlighted in Section~\ref{sub:datasets} including low fidelity, poor spatial-temporal coverage and equipment limitations.
-Another reason could be the fact that our participants did not have extensive experience with the usage of EEG headsets and neither were there any specialized technicians available to assist.
+We also compare with a range of competitive state-of-the-art models: \begin{itemize} \item Sturm {\it et al.} \cite{sturm2016interpretable} \red{propose the application of Deep Neural Networks with layer-wise relevance propagation for high-dimensional EEG analysis and classification. } \item Yang {\it et al.} \cite{yang2015use} \red{investigate the combination of augmented CSP and CNN for the aim of precise recognition of multi-class motor imagery brain signals.} \item Park {\it et al.} \cite{park2014augmented} \red{introduce an augmented complex-valued CSP based on the correlation between EEG channels in order to cater for general complex signals with noncircular probability distributions.} \item Thomas {\it et al.} \cite{thomas2017eeg} \red{aim to improve EEG classification performance} by carefully selecting the subject-specific spatial and spectral features. \item Zhang {\it et al.} \cite{zhang2018converting} combine Recurrent Neural Networks (RNNs) with CNN to extract the temporal-spatial features from brain signals \red{for the aim of accurate classification of multi-class EEG signals.} \end{itemize} The results are depicted in Table~\ref{tab:overall_comparison}. \red{All the experimental results are measured on the same dataset.
+We report the average accuracy across all subjects.} It can be observed that our method achieves the highest accuracy (which corresponds to 0.9258 for EEG-P and 0.7523 for EEG-L) in comparison with state-of-the-art approaches for both datasets.
+The experimental results indicate that the proposed method are effective in learning the latent high-level features among EEG signals.
+One can also readily observe that all methods achieve lower accuracy for EEG-L and as compared to EEG-P. Some of the drawbacks of EEG-L were already highlighted in Section~\ref{sub:datasets} including low fidelity, poor spatial-temporal coverage, and equipment limitations.
+Another reason could be that our participants did not have extensive experience with the usage of EEG headsets and neither were there any specialized technicians available to assist.
 Finally, the emotional state of the participants may have also influenced the EEG signals.